Simple, Spanned, Striped, or Mirrored Volume: How They Are Different?

 2. Spanned Volume

-A spanned volume is a dynamic volume allocation where the volume created is the combined storage rack of multiple disks (two or more).
+A spanned volume is a dynamic volume allocation where the volume created is the combined storage capacity of multiple disks (two or more).
 These disks are required to lie in a contiguous disk region.
 It is the work of the array manager to sequentially allocate space on multiple disks.
-Once the current disk is full, the allocation further continues to the next disk and so on until the volume size required is fulfilled.
+Once the current disk is full, the allocation continues to the next disk and so on until the volume size required is fulfilled.

 Advantage: A major advantage of the spanned disk is that it can be extended if required.